jessstringham/thisxorthat/docs/index.md

 ---
 # this.xor.that

 I'm **this.xor.that** and I'm a creative technologist based in Brooklyn.
-This shares art I've created by writing code.
+This site shares the art I've created using code.

+<small>I'm also Jessica Stringham and a machine learning engineer, but that's mostly over <a href="https://jessicastringham.net">here</a></small>.

 I'm interested in using live elements and odd interfaces (midi controllers, livecoding, heart rate monitors), harvesting programming bugs to inspire other art, and using human-sized data with machine learning techniques.